MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Experiments

-For the multilingual setting, we adapt the QuRater framework to create \textbf{QuRater-M}, using GPT-4o to annotate multilingual pairs via relative preference, following the same training pipeline as its English counterpart.
-Additionally, we introduce \textbf{MuRater(M)} as a baseline, which involves sampling multilingual pair data, translating it into English for rating, and projecting the scores back to the original languages.
-Parallel and cross-lingual pairs are also incorporated to enhance the rater training.
+For the multilingual experiments, we extend the QuRater framework \cite{wettig2024qurating} to build \textbf{QuRater-M}, which employs GPT-4o to annotate multilingual pairs via relative preference, following the same training pipeline as its English counterpart.
+We further include datasets from \textbf{HPTL} \cite{de2024new} and \textbf{FineWeb-2} \cite{penedo2025fineweb2pipelinescale} for comprehensive comparison, and evaluate against \textbf{FineWeb2-HQ} \cite{messmer2025enhancing}.
+In addition, we analyze the difference between \textbf{MuRater(E)} and \textbf{MuRater(M)}: \textbf{MuRater(M)} scores multilingual pairs that have been translated into English, whereas \textbf{MuRater(E)} starts from rated English data and translates it into multilingual pair and cross-lingual pair form.
+Most multilingual evaluations cover 17 languages plus English, while the experiment involving \textbf{FineWeb2-HQ} is restricted to 13 overlapping languages (Arabic, Chinese, Dutch, French, German, Indonesian, Italian, Japanese, Portuguese, Russian, Spanish, Turkish, and Vietnamese) to ensure fair comparison.

-Finally, we include a \textbf{Uniform} baseline for both settings, which randomly samples data (50\% more than others).
+Finally, we include a \textbf{Uniform} baseline for both settings, which randomly samples 50\% more data than the other methods, following the setup of QuRating \cite{wettig2024qurating}.
 Details are provided in Appendix~\ref{sec_ap:exp baseline}.

 \textbf{Training Setup.} We train a randomly initialized language model based on the LLaMA architecture \cite{grattafiori2024llama} for a single epoch over the training corpus, with data presented in a randomly shuffled order.
-The model comprises 1.2 billion parameters and employs a standard transformer architecture \cite{vaswani2017attention} augmented with rotary position embeddings (RoPE) \cite{su2024roformer}.
+For most experiments, the model comprises 1.2 billion parameters and employs a standard transformer architecture \cite{vaswani2017attention} augmented with rotary position embeddings (RoPE) \cite{su2024roformer}.
 To accommodate the multilingual setting, we extend the tokenizer vocabulary through retraining on the multilingual corpus.
-Comprehensive architectural and tokenizer details are provided in Appendix \ref{sec_ap:model arc}.
+Comprehensive architectural and tokenizer details are provided in Appendix~\ref{sec_ap:model arc}.

-For English-language experiments, we select top scored 200 billion tokens from the full pool of 1.5 trillion tokens across all baseline methods and MuRater.
-In the multilingual setting, we apply our multilingual rater and the QuRater-M baseline to select the top 10\% of tokens per language, resulting in approximately 300 billion tokens in total.
-These selected multilingual tokens are then combined with the 200 billion English tokens to yield a 500-billion-token training corpus.
+Building on this setup, we construct the training corpora for both English and multilingual experiments.
+For the English setting, we select the top-scored 200 billion tokens from the full pool of 1.5 trillion tokens across all baseline methods and MuRater.
+In the multilingual setup, we apply all methods to score and select the top 10\% of tokens within each language, yielding roughly 300 billion tokens in total.
+These multilingual tokens are then combined with the 200 billion English tokens to form a unified 500-billion-token pretraining corpus.